 It reads like an interactive book with screen turning animations and sections that are easily accessible from the table of contents.
 It's incredibly interactive and user friendly.
 This is an excellent FAQ solution for a business service!

-This helps with load times, and responsiveness on mobile devices.
-The flat design gets information across in an easy to read intuitive manner.
+This helps with load times and responsiveness on mobile devices.
+The flat design gets information across in an easy-to-read intuitive manner.
 And look!
 Right from the start you get a bit of social proof with a star rating and user count.

 Kekselias is a portfolio management, investment analytics service for institutional asset managers offering macro research and market analysis.
 This site features a minimalist landing page that highlights elements on mouseover.